 Brad Parscale helped Trump win in 2016 using Facebook ads.
 Now he’s back, and an AI evangelist

-Brad Parscale was the digital campaign operative who helped engineer Trump’s 2016 presidential victory with the heavy use of Facebook ads
+The digital campaign operative who helped engineer Donald Trump’s 2016 presidential victory with the heavy use of Facebook ads is back working for Trump and is an evangelist for artificial intelligence

 FORT LAUDERDALE, Fla. -- Donald Trump’s former campaign manager looked squarely into the camera and promised his viewers they were about to witness a bold new era in politics.